-The requirements and specifications that apply to cloud services and software solutions in the context of the procurement process fall outside the scope of this document, and will be addressed separately by the Sub-Working Group on Procurement acting under the auspices of the Working Group on Cloud Computing and Digital Sovereignty (see Chapter 2.3.2).
+The requirements and specifications that apply to cloud services and software solutions in the context of the procurement process fall outside the scope of this document, and will be addressed separately by the Sub-Working Group on Procurement acting under the auspices of the Working Group on Cloud Computing and Digital Sovereignty (see the Requirements that apply to technology vendors and solutions with a view to strengthening digital sovereignty in Chapter 2.3.2).
 The provision of software as a service (SaaS) is analogous to the operation and provision of individual software solutions by software operators (see Chapter 4.4).